 I recommend a tool called Local Falcon for this kind of detailed Map tracking.

 But there are others, like Local Viking, that do pretty much the same thing.

 The first step is to choose your business name (Note: this feed comes directly from Google Maps.
-So to use this tool, you’ll need a Google My Business profile already set up).
+So to use this tool, you’ll need a Google Business Profile profile already set up).

 Then, choose a keyword you want to check your rankings for.

 Finally, choose how specific or broad you want your rank tracking to be.

 For example, here’s a 5-mile (8km) rank tracking radius.

 It’s set up with a 7 x 7 grid, which gives you a great idea of where your business ranks across this entire area.

 (This grid can go right up to 15 x 15 if you really want to see the edges of where you might rank.)

 After the tool does its thing, you end up with a visual interface that shows your rankings for each geographical position: